 Weapons Carry License Applications:

-IMPORTANT: If you have a Weapons Carry License that has an expiration date that falls between February 13, 2020, and June 12, 2020, Governor Brian Kemp has signed an Executive Order that allows a 120-day renewal period from the expiration date on the license.
-By allowing this additional time, people with those affected licenses will not need to rush into the office on May 14 seeking a renewal.
+IMPORTANT: If you have a Weapons Carry License that has an expiration date that falls between February 13, 2020, and February 7, 2021, Governor Brian Kemp has signed an Executive Order that allows a 120-day renewal period from the expiration date on the license.

 Instructions for All Patrons: